-- Make up and nail varnish are not permitted in school. - Any pupil wearing makeup/nail varnish will be asked to remove it with products supplied by school. - False nails are not permitted. - Any pupil attending school wearing make-up or false nails, will be expected to remove them or they will be placed in isolation.
+- Make up and nail varnish are not permitted in school. - Any pupil wearing make up/nail varnish will be asked to remove it with products supplied by school. - False eyelashes and false nails are not permitted. - Any pupil attending school wearing make up, false eyelashes or false nails, will be expected to remove them or they will be placed in isolation.